 - Committee Reports

-- Association of Shared Governance Leaders – Dave Court – met 11/6 representatives from Faculty Senate, Professional Council, Staff Senate and ASMSU discussed parking and a recent survey from parking services.
+- Association of Shared Governance Leaders – Dave Court – met 12/2 representatives from Faculty Senate, Professional Council, Staff Senate and ASMSU discussed parking and a recent survey from parking services.

-- Facilities Services Advisory – Justin van Almelo – meeting cancelled.
+- Facilities Services Advisory – Justin van Almelo – no update.

-- NAIC/CoE Expansion-Parking Subcommittee - Deb Wilke –see IV above.
+- NAIC/CoE Expansion-Parking Subcommittee - Deb Wilke – meeting Friday.

-- NAIC/CoE Expansion-Presentation Hall Subcommittee - Rita Larby – see IV above.
+- NAIC/CoE Expansion-Presentation Hall Subcommittee - Rita Larby – meeting cancelled.

 - Parking & Transportation Advisory – Jacob Hahn – no update.

-- President’s Commission on the Status of University Women – Sylvia Sparkman – no update.
+- President’s Commission on the Status of University Women – Sylvia Sparkman –did not meet.

 - Recreational Sports and Fitness Advisory Board – Marie Doubrava – no update.

 - Space Management – Bill Van Horn – met 12/5 and toured Romney, building changes are dependent on the passing of HB 5, when the School of Business moves to the Jabs building space, Reid will be occupied mostly by Department of Health and Human Development; and an online space management form is close to being made available.